Skip to content

 devx doctor auth # walk through authenticating required services

-devx doctor checks for all 9 CLI tools and 7 credentials that devx uses, and tells you exactly what's ready and what needs attention.
+devx doctor checks all CLI tools and credentials that devx uses — grouped by feature area — and tells you exactly what's ready and what needs attention.

 Manual Setup